lihaoranIcefire/math/PersonalNotes/QuantPrep.md

 **Q:** Four people, $A,B,C$ and $D$ need to get across a river.
 The only way to cross the river is by an old bridge, which holds at most 2 people at a time.
 Being dark, they can't cross the bridge without a torch, of which they only have one.
 So each pair can only walk at the speed of the slower person.
 They need to get all of them across to the other side as quckly as poosible. $A$ is the slowerst and takes 10 minutes to cross; $B$ takes 5 minutes; $C$ takes 2 minutes; and $D$ takes 1 minute.
 What is the minimum time to get all of them across to the other side?

 **A:**

+**Q:** Suppose that you are blind-folded in a room and told that there are 1000 coins on the floor.
+980 of the coins have tails up and the other 20 coins have heads up.
+Can you separate the coins into two piles so to guarantee both piles have euqal number of heads?
+Asssume that you cannot tell a coin's side by touching it, but you are allowed to turn over any number of coins.

+**A:**

+**Q:** One hundred prisoners are given the chance to be set free tomorrow.
+They are all told that each will be given a red or blue hat to wear.
+Each prisoner can see everyone else's hat but not his own.
+The hat colors are assigned randomly and once the hats are placed on the top of each prisoner's head they cannot communicate with one another in any form, or else they are immediately executed.
+The prisoners will be called out in random order and the prisoner called out will guess the color of his hat.
+Each prisoner declares the color of his hat so that everyone else can hear it.
+If a prisoner guesses correctly the color of his hat, he is set free immediately; otherwise he is executed.

+They are given the night to come up with a strategy among themselves to save as many prisoners as possible.
+What is the best strategy they can adopt and how many prisoners can they guarantee to save?
+What if there are 3 possible hat colors?

+**Q:** Seven prisoners are given the chance to be set free tomorrow.
+An executioner will put a hat on each prisoner's head.
+Each hat can be one of the seven colors of the rainbow and the hat colors are assigned completely at the executioner's discretion.
+Every prisoner can see that hat colors of the other six prisoners, but not his own.
+They cannot communicate with others in any form, or else they are immediately executed.
+Then each prisoner writes down his guess of his own hat color.
+If at least one prisoner correctly guesses the color of his hat, they all will be set free immediately; otherwise they will be executed.
+They are given the night to come up with a strategy.
+Is there a strategy that they can guarantee that they will be set free?

+## Mathematics

 **Q:** Can you pack 53 bricks of dimensions $1\times1\times4$ into a $6\times6\times6$ box?